IBM/ibmi-eventf-parser/README.md

 ```
 npm i @ibm/ibmi-eventf-parser
 ```
 The API to use this parser is illustrated in the `vitest/files.test.ts` examples.
 ```
         const parser = new Parser();
         const markers: MarkerCreator = new MarkerCreator();
         parser.parseFile(`${TEST_DIR}/SQLRPGLE.PGM.evfevent`, markers);

-        assert.strictEqual(markers.getErrorCount(), 61);
         assert.ok(markers.equals(0, '/home/REINHARD/builds/hll/sqlrpgle.pgm.sqlrpgle', 328, 'Precompile option COMMIT changed by SET OPTION statement.'));
         assert.ok(markers.equals(1, '/home/REINHARD/builds/hll/includes/familly.rpgleinc', 23, 'The Definition-Type entry is not valid; defaults to parameter definition.'));
         assert.ok(markers.equals(60, '/home/REINHARD/builds/hll/sqlrpgle.pgm.sqlrpgle', 0, 'Compilation stopped.
 Severity 30 errors found in program.'));
 ```
-In the simplest method, implement the IMarketCreator interface and then pass that int to the parse method on the Parser class.
+In the simplest method, implement the `IMarkerCreator` interface and then pass that in to the parse method on the Parser class.
 For every error logged in the eventf this callback method will be called
 ```
     public createMarker(record: ErrorInformationRecord, fileLocation: string, isReadOnly: string) {